nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### Extensions

-Besides MimeTypes, client can also use exetension to specify the format for search results.
+Besides MimeTypes, client can also use extensions to specify the format for search results.
 Default is xml.

   * `curl -i "%CMR-ENDPOINT%/collections"`
   * `curl -i "%CMR-ENDPOINT%/collections.json"`
   * `curl -i "%CMR-ENDPOINT%/collections.echo10"`
   * `curl -i "%CMR-ENDPOINT%/collections.iso_mends"`

-Here is a list of supported extensions that their corresponding MimeTypes:
+Here is a list of supported extensions and their corresponding MimeTypes:

   * `json`      "application/json"
   * `xml`       "application/xml"